shpml/fundamentals/05_chapter/03_exercise.md

 <link href="http://fonts.googleapis.com/css?family=Open+Sans:400,800" rel="stylesheet" type="text/css">
 ```

 2) Now, you need to tell your CSS where to use the font.
-Change the `font-family` declaration in you body's style rule to "Open Sans, sans serif."
+Change the `font-family` declaration in your body's style rule to "Open Sans, sans serif."
 Remember to put Open Sans in quotes so the CSS reads them together.

 *Nice!
 You just built a font stack.
-Font stacks give CSS guidance on wh font to use if the preferred font is unavailable.
+Font stacks give CSS guidance on which font to use if the preferred font is unavailable.
 Now, if the Google servers ever go down, your site will display with a default sans serif font!*

 3) We want all headings to be bold.
 So, add a font-weight property to h1 and h2, and set it to 800.